omarhaweel/kooling/README.md

 # KOOLING - README
 Project for IN2000 at University of Oslo spring 2023

-Contributors: andessol, omarhaw, aishari, ahbakken, georgiyd, agonk
+Contributors: andessol, omarhaw, aishari, ahbakken, georgiyd

 Kooling runs on all Android mobile phones with API 25 (Android Oreo) or higher